 The World Health Organization declared the worldwide coronavirus (COVID-19) outbreak a public health emergency on January 30, 2020 and officially declared it a pandemic as of March 11, 2020.
 The City has performed an evaluation of certain financial statement line items such as accounts receivable, investments, notes payable, net pension liability, and other post employment benefit obligations to determine whether valuation of impairment adjustments should be made.
-The City has determined that the amounts reported on the Transit Fund's financial statements are properly valued as of June 30, 2020.
+The City has determined that the amounts reported on the Transit Fund's financial statements are properly valued as of June 30, 2022.
 However, since the duration and full effects of the COVID-19 outbreak are yet unknown there could be future negative impacts to Transit Fund's financial position that have yet to be determined.

-NOTE 10: TRANSIT COMPLIANCE
+NOTE 11: TRANSIT COMPLIANCE

-TDA claimants are subject to either a 10% farebox recovery ratio (under Article 4), or the 50% limitation (under Article 8).
+TDA claimants are required by the Metropolitan Transportation Commission to maintain either a 10% farebox recovery ratio (under Article 4), or the 50% limitation (under Article 8).

-For the year ended June 30, 2020, TDA funds did not meet the 10% fare revenue ratio.
-For the year ended June 30, 2019, TDA funds had at least 10% fare revenue ratio.
-Respective calculations shown below:
+For the years ended June 30, 2022 and 2021, TDA funds did not meet the 10% fare revenue ratio.
+The calculation of the fare revenue ratio is as follows:

-Farebox Recovery Ratio 2020 2019
+Farebox Recovery Ratio 2022 2021

-Fare revenue \$ 23,530 \$ 39,373
+Fare revenue \$ 11,525 \$ 5,306

-Operating expenses Less: depreciation 450,858 (31,991) 435,011 (43,801)
+Operating expenses Less: depreciation 468,800 (23,605) 446,837 (36,944)

-Net operating expenses \$ 418,867 \$ 391,210
+Net operating expenses \$ 445,195 \$ 409,893

-Fare revenue ratio 5.62 % 10.06 %
+Fare revenue ratio 2.59 % 1.29 %

-Under AB 90, enacted on June 29, 2020, the State of California has temporarily suspended the farebox recovery requirement for current year ended June 30, 2020 and subsequent year ended June 30, 2021.
+Under AB 90, enacted on June 29, 2020, the State of California temporarily suspended the farebox recovery requirement effective for the years ended June 30, 2022 and 2021.
 As described in the Legislative Counsel's Digest for AB 90: "If an operator was allocated funds from a local transportation fund during a fiscal year in which it did not maintain the required ratio of fare revenues to operating cost, existing law requires the operator's eligibility to receive these monies and specified allocations under the State Transit Assistance Program to be reduced during a subsequent penalty year by the amount of the difference between the required fare revenues and the actual fare revenues collected for the fiscal year that the required ratio was not maintained.
-This bill would prohibit the imposition of this penalty on an operator that does not maintain the required ratio of fare revenues to operating cost during the 2019-20 or 2020-21 fiscal year."
+This bill would prohibit the imposition of this penalty on an operator that does not maintain the required ratio of fare revenues to operating costs starting in fiscal year 2020 and extending through fiscal year 2023.